OceanGlidersCommunity/Oxygen_SOP/_sources/README.md

 ## Questions?
 Do you have any questions related to oxygen measurements on gliders?
-Or do you struggle to comment / edit the SOP document?
+Or do you struggle to comment the SOP document?
 Just raise a question [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/discussions).

 ## License